BasedLinux/bsd/doc/manual/source/language/string-context.md

 [string concatenation](./operators.md#string-concatenation),
 [string interpolation](./string-interpolation.md),
 and similar operations.
-The idea is that a user can reference other files when creating text files through Nix expressions, without manually keeping track of the exact paths.
+The idea is that a user can reference other files when creating text files through Bsd expressions, without manually keeping track of the exact paths.
-Nix will ensure that the all referenced files are accessible – that all [store paths](@docroot@/glossary.md#gloss-store-path) are [valid](@docroot@/glossary.md#gloss-validity).
+Bsd will ensure that the all referenced files are accessible – that all [store paths](@docroot@/glossary.md#gloss-store-path) are [valid](@docroot@/glossary.md#gloss-validity).

 > **Note**
 >
-> String contexts are *not* explicitly manipulated in idiomatic Nix language code.
+> String contexts are *not* explicitly manipulated in idiomatic Bsd language code.

 String context elements come in different forms: